jsedano/ParallaxBackground/README.md

 ==================

 ParallaxBackground allows you to integrate a parallax scrolling effect in your SpriteKit games.
+PBParallaxScrolling
 ![Parallax Scrolling](http://digitalleaves.com/blog/wp-content/uploads/2014/04/newVersionOfPB.jpg)

 Usage
 =====

 It is really easy to integrate the parallax background into your project.
-You just need to copy the files PBParallaxBackground.m and PBParallaxBackground.h in your Xcode project.
+You just need to copy the files PBParallaxScrolling.m and PBParallaxScrolling.h in your Xcode project.

-You should initialize and insert the PBParallaxBackground in the scene initialization:
+You should initialize and insert the PBParallaxScrolling in the scene initialization:

 ```
 NSArray * imageNames = @[@"pForeground", @"pMiddle", @"pBackground"];
-PBParallaxBackground * parallax = [[PBParallaxBackground alloc] initWithBackgrounds:imageNames size:size direction:kPBParallaxBackgroundDirectionLeft fastestSpeed:kPBParallaxBackgroundDefaultSpeed andSpeedDecrease:kPBParallaxBackgroundDefaultSpeedDifferential];
+PBParallaxScrolling * parallax = [[PBParallaxScrolling alloc] initWithBackgrounds:imageNames size:size direction:kPBParallaxBackgroundDirectionLeft fastestSpeed:kPBParallaxBackgroundDefaultSpeed andSpeedDecrease:kPBParallaxBackgroundDefaultSpeedDifferential];
 self.parallaxBackground = parallax;
 [self addChild:parallax];
 ```